Photograph by Scott Ordway (California, 2024)

 PROGRAM NOTE

-Evening Land is a cycle of eight songs drawn from texts by writers and figures closely associated with Northern California, alongside my own original words.
+Commissioned and premiered by the Stanford University Department of Music, Evening Land is a cycle of eight songs drawn from texts by writers and figures closely associated with Northern California, alongside my own original words.
 Although written for different voice types, they form a continuous work, unfolding within a single, shared musical landscape.
-Bar numbers run without reset, reinforcing a common temporal ground.
 No voice stands alone, and no perspective claims authority.

 California writing has long been prone to cliché, particularly in its treatment of landscape and identity.
 In adapting and setting each text, I repeatedly asked what the most obvious musical response might be and then sought to move away from it, toward something quieter, flatter, or more oblique.
 My aim is not negation, but restraint; I resist reverence and spectacle in favor of sustained listening.
 The work is unmistakably marked by my love for this region, but that love is expressed through attention rather than ecstatic praise.
 It takes the form of patience, concentration, and care rather than mythmaking.

 Throughout the cycle, landscape is treated neither as metaphor nor as moral teacher.
 The natural world does not console, instruct, or redeem; it is indifferent to us.
 In texts drawn from John Steinbeck, Kenneth Rexroth, and others, the land appears as a condition within which human experience unfolds, rather than a symbol that explains it.
-As Steinbeck writes, “During the dry years we forgot about the rich years… It was always that way.”
-Time, here, is ecological rather than historical, marked by recurrence, seasonal contradiction, and amnesia rather than progress or resolution.
+As Steinbeck writes, “During the dry years, we forgot about the rich years / During the wet years, we forgot about the dry years / It was always that way.”
+He encapsulates both the cyclic nature of ecological time and the human inability to fully attend to it.

-Several movements return to this non-linear sense of time.
+Other movements return to this non-linear sense of time.
 In “Dreamland,” Rexroth’s observation that “the green spring comes in November with the first rains” quietly unsettles non-Californian expectations of seasonality and renewal.
-In “Redwood,” which is based on my upbringing in the Santa Cruz Mountains, fragmented, crepuscular light recurs without orientation or hierarchy.
+In “Redwood,” which is based on my upbringing in the Santa Cruz Mountains, fragmented, crepuscular light recurs without direction or hierarchy.
 These songs resist developmental narratives in favor of repetition and persistence.

 The cycle also addresses questions of justice, labor, and collective life.
 The “Farm” and “Refuge” movements draw on the words of Dolores Huerta and Harvey Milk, respectively, alongside excerpts from California’s Water Code.
 Their juxtaposition highlights the tension between legal abstraction and lived reality.
 Huerta’s insistence, “We are here and we are not alone,” stands beside the claim that “All water in the State is the property of the people, but the right to use it may be acquired by law”, underscoring the gap between rights declared and rights exercised.
 Hope, in these movements, is not sentiment but political necessity.
 It is social, collective, and fragile.
 As Milk recalls, even the strongest people “needed hope.”